 Our stage, bridge, large sandpit and balancing beams give the children physical and imaginative play opportunities.

 We will be working on a nature garden space at the back of the building throughout the summer, and will update you with pictures once it is complete.
 The children will be able to hunt for bugs and learn about nature in this specially designed area.
 We are very excited about our new garden areas.

 Entrance to the Nursery is gained by either steps or a ramp, making the building accessible for wheelchairs.
 Access to the Nursery is by a door-entry system, providing a secure environment for the children.

-Ashridge Nursery’s building was constructed in 1999.
-There are two large rooms, separated by a partition.
+Ashridge Nursery’s building was originally constructed in 1999 and refurbished in 2020.
+There are two large rooms, separated by a partition wall.
 One is used for ‘messy’ play such as water, sand and creative activities.
-The other room is carpeted and is used for imaginative, constructive and table top activities.
+The other room is used for imaginative, constructive and table top activities.
 A computer and printer for the children’s use is also available in this room.
 Both areas provide many opportunities for language and mathematical development and investigative play.
-There is also a small ‘quiet’ room, which is well resourced with both story and factual books.
+There is also a small ‘quiet’ area, which is well resourced with both story and factual books.
 A listening centre provides the opportunity for taped songs, stories and games.